alexschmid3/warehouse-task-assignment/README.md

-# Amazon Task Assignment - Year 1
+# Amazon Year 1

 This repository implements large-scale neighborhood search (LSNS) for the task design and scheduling problem with congestion and restricted workload (TDS-CW) in Julia with Gurobi.
+The corresponding paper is ["Robotic warehousing operations: a learn-then-optimize approach to large-scale neighborhood search"](https://arxiv.org/abs/2408.16890).

+The paper proposes a novel learn-then-optimize approach to guide subproblem selection in LSNS.

 ### Basic Use
-To solve instances using learn-then-optimize or one of the LSNS benchmarks in the paper, select an or create an instance from `data/indiv_instance_params.csv` and set LSNS parameters in `data/indiv_lsns_parameters.csv`.
-Set `row_id` to the desired row from the LSNS params file in `run_partitions.jl` and run.
+Run `run_partitions.jl` to solve an individual instance of the TDS-CW with LSNS (either via learn-then-optimize or another benchmark).
+Set `row_id` to the desired row from the LSNS parameters file (`data/indiv_lsns_parameters.csv`) in `run_partitions.jl` and run.

-### Parameter overviews
+### Data and parameters

-The size of the warehouse and the number of workstations, pods, items and orders can be set in `data/warehouse_sizes_and_capacities.csv`.
+All data for the project is synthetic.
+The size of the warehouse and the number of workstations, pods, items and orders are set in `data/warehouse_sizes_and_capacities.csv`.
+Parameters of individual instances of the TDS-CW are stored in `data/indiv_instance_params.csv`.
+Finally, algorithmic controls of the LSNS algorithm are stored in `data/indiv_lsns_parameters.csv`.

  Key control parameters of the LSNS algorithm are as follows:
 - `method` - takes values `"LTO"` (learn-then-optimize), `"synergy"` (domain-based heuristic), `"learnbench"` (learning-enhanced benchmark), and `"random"` (randomized)
 - `initialization` - takes values `"none"` or `"greedy"`
 - `targetnumpods` - target number of pods per LSNS subproblem